-As such, the hallmarks of an ITU education include
+The hallmarks and institutional Learning Outcomes of an ITU education

 A special focus on practical engineering, business, biotech, and media arts research projects.